ddevault/Craft.Net/README.md

 * Connect to and play on 1.5 multiplayer servers
   * Full support for the 1.5 protocol
+* Handles loaded and unloaded chunks from the remote world
+  * Can also save server world to disk
 * Encrypt/decrypt local lastlogin files (useful for launchers)
 * Liase with Minecraft.net for session authentication